Using shared line groups (desk phones)

 - Members are added to the shared line group by your Zoom Phone admin.
 Each member can only belong to one shared line group.

 - Shared lines are direct phone numbers that are assigned to the shared line group and shared among its members.

 If you're a member of a shared line group, follow this article to use your shared line group on a supported desk phone.

 This article covers:

-- Selecting a shared line and making a call
+- How to select a shared line and make a call

 - Zoom Phone license and calling plan

 - Member of a shared line group

 - You can only belong to one shared line group.
 You can't belong to a call delegation setup and shared line group at the same time.